 3) Young Investigator Award Finalist at the Sudden Arrhythmic Death Syndrome Foundation event at the Heart Rhythm Society (HRS) Congress, San Francisco, USA 2019.

 Dr. Handa graduated from Medicine at Imperial College London in 2011 with multiple distinctions.
-He was also awarded a First Class (Honours) BSc degree in Cardiovascular Sciences.
+He was awarded a First Class (Honours) BSc degree in Cardiovascular Sciences.
+He completed his PhD at the National Heart and Lung Institute at Imperial College London.
 Dr. Handa achieved the MRCP accreditation prior to starting his specialist training in Cardiology in a highly competitive training post in the London Deanery (North West Thames).

 He has a strong interest in medical education, and is a lecturer on the Cardiovascular Sciences BSc course and has supervised student research projects on the course.
+He has published a number of chapters in academic textbooks.
 He has tutored junior doctor undertaking the PACES examination for MRCP accreditation and is an examiner on the CentralPaces course.